F1nal04/essentials/README.md

 - `/feed [target]` – Tops off hunger and saturation.
 Op-level permission by default.
 - `/flight [target]` – Toggles creative-style flight for survival players.
 Op-level permission by default.
 - `/disposal`, `/trash`, `/trashcan` – Opens a temporary 9x3 inventory for throwing items away.
 Available to all players by default.
 The contents are deleted when the screen closes, and the player gets a reminder in chat.
+- `/tpa <player>` – Send a teleport request to another player.
+Available to all players by default.
+- `/tpahere <player>` – Send a request for another player to teleport to you.
+Available to all players by default.
+- `/tpahere` – Send TPAHere requests to all online players.
+Available to all players by default.
+- `/tpaccept <player>` – Accept a teleport request.
+Available to all players by default.
+- `/tpdeny <player>` – Deny a teleport request.
+Available to all players by default.
+- `/tpacancel` – Cancel your outgoing teleport request.
+Available to all players by default.
+- `/back` – Teleport back to your previous position (works after TPA teleports).
+Available to all players by default.

 `[target]` is optional.
 Defaults to executor.